 The lifecycle in the Agile method is formed from the following stages:

-- Release - this stage includes testing, training, development of documentation, final iteration, production, and deployment.
+- Release.
+This stage includes testing, training, development of documentation, final iteration, production, and deployment.
+During this phase, it is also required to organize user training.

 An iteration process can be described as follows: